joshwright04/music-ml/README.md

 Python 3.10+

-A virtual environment is strongly recommended before installing dependencies.
+A virtual environment is strongly recommended for this project before installing dependencies.

 ### Create and Activate a Virtual Environment